-This course is the first of a three-semester sequence of Calculus courses developed for students in Engineering Science who expect to transfer to a four-year engineering college upon completion of the program.
 Other qualified students may also take this sequence.
-Topics include: quick review of functions and graphs, limit and continuity; the derivative and its properties, differentiation of algebraic and transcendental functions, curve sketching; related rates, applied extrema problems; other applications of differentiation of algebraic and trigonometric functions, the Fundamental Theorem of Calculus, numerical methods, and anti differentiation.
+Topics include: quick review of functions and graphs, limit and continuity; the derivative and its properties, differentiation of algebraic and transcendental functions, curve sketching; related rates, applied extrema problems; other applications of differentiation, numerical methods, and antidifferentiation.
 Four hours lecture per week.
-Prerequisite: College Algebra (MATH 121) with a grade of C or better recommended, or NYS Regents in Algebra2/Trigonometry or Math B with grade of 80 or better plus a fourth year of high school mathematics, or permission of instructor.
+Prerequisite: Pre-Calculus Algebra (MATH 123) or College Trigonometry (MATH 131) with a grade of C or better, or 3 years of high school mathematics with a grade of 80 or above on the third New York State Regents mathematics examination, or permission of instructor.